-Participation in Sales (Tag-Along) As a partner in the manager's business (regardless of whether the economics are structured as true equity or as a special limited partnership interest in the fund), seeders expect that they will be permitted to participate in sales and other liquidity events of the manager (and few buyers in such transactions are willing to purchase a stake in an asset manager who is subject to a revenue share - in no small part because many of these buyers will themselves be purchasing a revenue share, and the effect of multiple revenue shares would presumably put even more pressure on the operating integrity of the business).
-While in many instances a seeder simply requires an outright consent right over any sale or issuance of equity (and presumes that it will condition its consent on being permitted to participate in the transaction), it is also common for a seeder to pre-negotiate a "tag-along" right to participate in any sales.
-In the case of seed transactions where the seeder's economics are calculated by reference to revenue (the overwhelming majority of seed transactions), the tagalong right often will also include a conversion mechanic to account for the fact that the seeder's top-line interest in the business is considerably more valuable than a traditional bottom-line equity interest (which also means that the manager is compensated for expanding its margins with the seeder receiving a smaller conversion percentage).
-As the number of buyers for stakes in asset managers has increased over the last several years - thus making an exit or partial exit through a sale more likely - seeders have been increasingly likely to require this right, with the frequency of this feature more than tripling over the observation period.
-Traditional Side Letter Terms Seed transactions typically provide seeders with some degree of information rights beyond what they are eligible to receive as ordinary investors under the fund's governing documents.
+Participation in Sales (Tag-Along)

+As a partner in the manager's business (regardless of whether the economics are structured as true equity or as a special limited partnership interest in the fund), seeders expect that they will be permitted to participate in sales and other liquidity events of the manager.
+While in many instances a seeder simply requires an outright consent right over any sale or issuance of equity (and presumes that it will condition its consent on being permitted to participate in the transaction), it is also common for a seeder to pre-negotiate a "tagalong" right to participate in any sales.
+In the case of seed transactions where the seeder's economics are calculated by reference to revenue (the overwhelming majority of seed transactions), the tag-along right often will also include a conversion mechanic to account for the fact that the seeder's top-line interest in the business is considerably more valuable than a traditional bottom-line equity interest (which also means that the manager generates extra value for itself when expanding its margins, as the seeder will then receive a smaller conversion percentage).
+As the number of buyers for stakes in asset managers has increased over the last several years - thus making an exit or partial exit through a sale more likely - seeders have been increasingly likely to require this right, with the frequency of this feature more than tripling over the entire observation period.

+Traditional Side Letter Terms

+Seed transactions typically provide seeders with some degree of information rights beyond what they are eligible to receive as ordinary investors under the fund's governing documents.
 These information rights often provide the seeder with a level of transparency that allows them to validate compliance by the manager with the fund's investment guidelines and also ensure that the seeder receives its full entitlement under its economic sharing rights.
-Managers typically seek to limit these rights to ensure that the seeder cannot use this information in any manner negative to the fund (such as trading ahead of the fund) or to replicate fund positions without paying the related management/incentive fees.
-While T+1 or even more immediate transparency remains extremely common (30%-40% of all seed deals in recent years), our data suggests that seeders, as a whole, are becoming somewhat more comfortable with a longer lag on transparency - frequently asking for trade and position reports at the end of each month or beyond, rather than at the end of each trading day.
+Managers typically seek to limit these rights to ensure that the seeder cannot use this information in any manner negative to the fund (such as trading ahead of a public market focused fund) or to replicate fund positions without paying the related management/incentive fees - with seeders usually quite willing to accommodate.

+While T+1 or even more immediate transparency remains fairly common, our data suggests that seeders, as a whole, are becoming more comfortable with a longer lag on transparency frequently asking for trade and position reports at the end of each month or beyond, rather than at the end of each trading day.